Sidra Data Platform (version 2019.R5: Defeated Dougherty)¶

 - New Encryption Model - Increased options for security and compliance

-- Integration Hub - New mechanism for comunication with client apps and third-party systems
+- Integration Hub - New mechanism for comunication with Data Products and third-party systems

 - Improvements to the Knowledge Store - Improved the support for document processing